cadivus/KIT-PSE_Sensordatenbankmanagementsystem/README.md

 # KIT-PSE_Sensor Ultra-lightweight Supervision: Active Meteorological Observation General Use System

 ## Quick Start
-Using the KIT-PSE_Sensor Ultra-lightweight Supervision is a five-step process:
+Using the KIT-PSE_Sensor Ultra-lightweight Supervision is a six-step process:

 1. Clone this repository into a directory of your choise
 2. Modify environment variables in `docker-compose.yml`